Our representatives must comply with our integrity standards and policies.

-Each Microsoft Representative shall conduct itself with high ethical standards and comply with all applicable anti-corruption laws, including the FCPA.
-No Microsoft Representative shall, directly or indirectly, promise, authorize, offer or pay anything of value (including but not limited to gifts, travel, hospitality, charitable donations or employment) to any government official or other party to improperly influence any act or decision of such official for the purpose of promoting the business interests of Microsoft in any respect, or to otherwise improperly promote the business interests of Microsoft in any respect.
+Each Microsoft Representative is expected to conduct itself with high ethical standards, and comply with the FCPA and all other applicable anti-corruption laws.
+No Microsoft Representative shall, directly or indirectly, promise, authorize, offer, or pay anything of value (including but not limited to gifts, travel, hospitality, charitable donations, or employment) to any Government Official or other party to improperly influence any act or decision of such official for the purpose of promoting the business interests of Microsoft in any respect, or to otherwise improperly promote the business interests of Microsoft in any respect.
 “Government Official” is defined below.

 Representatives are prohibited from paying expenses for travel, lodging, gifts, hospitality, or charitable contributions for government officials on Microsoft’s behalf.
-Representative also acknowledges that it is prohibited from using any funds provided by Microsoft to pay expenses for travel, lodging, gifts, hospitality or charitable contributions for government officials.
+Representative also must acknowledges that it is prohibited from using any funds provided by Microsoft to pay expenses for travel, lodging, gifts, hospitality, or charitable contributions for government officials.

-A facilitating payment is a small payment to secure or expedite a routine government action by a government official.
+A facilitating payment is a small payment to secure or expedite a routine, non-discretionary government action by a government official.
 Microsoft prohibits bribes of any kind, including facilitating payments.

 Microsoft conducts appropriate due diligence or "vetting" of Microsoft Representatives.
 Representatives must comply with Microsoft’s vetting procedures.
 Microsoft appreciates the understanding and cooperation of Representatives in providing accurate and timely information and responses to Microsoft’s vetting processes.